sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 * The "shard hint" is rather difficult to explain.
-* It's a bit ugly to have state needed only for the rate limiting mechanism inclded in the merkle tree.
+* It's a bit ugly to have state needed only for the rate limiting mechanism included in the merkle tree.

 # Proposal